27 April 2010

 Magazine issue 2757

-Cactus gum could make clean water
+gum could make clean water cheap for millions

 by Helen Knight

-FORGET expensive machinery, the best way to purify water could be
+FORGET expensive machinery, the best way to purify water could

-dirty water.
+bacteria from dirty water.

 Many water purification methods introduced into the developing